R4cc/Feedster/README.md

 [![dockerpush](https://github.com/R4cc/feedster/actions/workflows/main.yml/badge.svg)](https://github.com/R4cc/feedster/actions/workflows/main.yml)

 ## Note
-**This is more of a personal project that is in very early development than a production ready compeditor to TinyRSS or similar projects and I am somewhat of a noob so expect minor problems :)**
+**This is more of a personal project that is in very early development than a production ready competitor to TinyRSS or similar projects and I am somewhat of a noob so expect minor problems :)**

 ## Features
 The following features are built into the application: